Origins of rock and roll: Development of the musical style

-Rock and roll music principally emerged from the influences of blues and rhythm and blues music.
-The genre was certainly strongly influenced by R&B, according to many sources, including an article in the Wall Street Journal in 1985 titled, "Rock!
-It's Still Rhythm and Blues".
-In fact, the author states that the "two terms were used interchangeably", until about 1957.
-Other sources listed in the article indicate that rock and roll combined R&B with pop and country music.

-Each musical genre developed over time through changing fashion and innovation, and each one exchanged ideas and stylistic elements with all the others.
+Rock and roll music emerged from the wide variety of musical genres that existed in the United States in the first half of the 20th century among different ethnic and social groups.
+Each genre developed over time through changing fashion and innovation, and each one exchanged ideas and stylistic elements with all the others.
 Contributions came from America's black population, with an ancient heritage of oral storytelling through music of African origin, usually with strong rhythmic elements, with frequent use of "blue notes" and often using a "call and response" vocal pattern.
 African music was modified through the experience of slavery, and through contact with white musical styles such as the folk ballad, and instruments, such as the Spanish guitar.
 New styles of music emerged among black Americans in the early 20th century in the form of blues, ragtime, jazz, and gospel music.
-According to the writer Robert Palmer:

-Rock 'n' roll was an inevitable outgrowth of the social and musical interactions between blacks and whites in the South and Southwest.
+According to the writer Robert Palmer:"Rock 'n' roll was an inevitable outgrowth of the social and musical interactions between blacks and whites in the South and Southwest.
 Its roots are a complex tangle.
 Bedrock black church music influenced blues, rural blues influenced white folk song and the black popular music of the Northern ghettos, blues and black pop influenced jazz, and so on.
-But the single most important process was the influence of black music on white.
+But the single most important process was the influence of black music on white."